2019–20 Elon Phoenix men's basketball team

-The 2019–20 Elon Phoenix men's basketball team represents Elon University during the 2019–20 NCAA Division I men's basketball season.
-The Phoenix, led by first-year head coach Mike Schrage, play as sixth-year members of the Colonial Athletic Association and play their home games at the Schar Center.
+The 2019–20 Elon Phoenix men's basketball team were an American basketball team who represented Elon University during the 2019–20 NCAA Division I men's basketball season.
+The Phoenix, led by first-year head coach Mike Schrage, played as sixth-year members of the Colonial Athletic Association and played their home games at the Schar Center.

 Previous season

 The Phoenix finished the 2018–19 season 11–20, 7–11 in CAA play to finish in a two-way tie for sixth place.
 They lost in the first round of the CAA tournament to UNC Wilmington.

 Following the season, head coach Matt Matheny was fired and former Ohio State assistant coach Mike Schrage was hired.